Lexington VA Health Care System

 Welcome home and thank you for your service to our country.
 Now it’s our turn to serve you.

-To find our more about the Lexington OEF/OIF Program please call us at 859-281-4982 or visit us at the Cooper Division.
+To find our more about the Lexington OEF/OIF Program please call us at 859-281-4982 or visit us at the Bowling Campus.
 Room 113.

 Special Eligibility and Coordination of Care for Combat Veterans Serving in Combat Theater After 11/11/1998- Returning Servicemembers (OEF/OIF/OND)